Local 2/Hospitality Industry Child & Elder Care Plan

 • Application Time is scheduled in July and August.
 Each year the specific dates will be publicized through the hotels and on this website.
 Applications received during Application Time have priority over those that arrive later.

-• Applications submitted during Application Time receive decisions in September.
-An email and text will be sent regarding your application status.
+• If you applied in July or August, a letter, email and text will be sent in September regarding your application status.
 You can also log on to your member page on the website to check your benefit status.

 Benefit Choices